Not everyone is lucky enough to have a big sister.

 No matter who they are and how much they insist, and how much you trust them.
 Whether they’ve had one drink or ten, a cab is safer than someone with compromised judgment behind the wheel.
 If you think this is little harsh, know this: if the drunk driver you’re with gets into an accident, you can also be charged (for abetment).

 When traveling alone late at night, never take a shortcut or a road that you don’t want to be stranded in.
-Regardless of whether you’re driving or taking a cab, a breakdown in a sketchy neighborhood is not a situation you want to be in.
+Regardless of whether you’re driving or taking a cab, a breakdown in a sketchy neighborhood is that situation where you not want to be in.
 Stick to the main roads, preferably those with cops patrolling.

 Trust your instincts more than people